Palermo

 If you are already in Sicily, you can drive to Palermo by taking the various highways connecting the city to the region's most important centers.
 There are also several regional bus services, but the journey may take longer than expected due to delays.

-In the absence of a direct route, you can always opt for the train, including a ferry crossing in the Strait of Messina.
+In the absence of a direct route, you can always opt for the train, which includes a ferry crossing in the Strait of Messina.
+However, keep in mind that the journey could be long, especially because there are several intermediate stops between Messina and Palermo.

-Buildings in the center of Palermo, Italy
+Historic buildings in the center of Palermo, Italy

 Magnificent buildings in the center of Palermo